SilvRHat/Multi_verse-DeliveryService/README.md

 My motivation for developing Mv-DS was to create a unique game based soley around graphics and various styles.
 My main inspiration for developing worlds of differing styles was from Spider-Man: Into the Spider-Verse.
 So I set out to develop a mail delivery robot that travels around the multi-verse delivering messages from worlds of every style.

-## Developer Status
-Estimated Progress [25%]
-Currently, I am developing the framework of this project.
-Setup still required includes:
- - Arbitrarily rendering scenes
- - Jump logic
- - OpenGL 4.0 Syntax
- - Shaders
- - Character Controller

 ## Dependencies
- - OpenGL 2.0+
+ - OpenGL 3.0+
  - GLFW 3.0+
- - MacOS X / Linux  Operating System
+ - MacOS X / Linux / Windows  Operating System
-    - Only tested on MacOS X thus far
+    - Only tested on MacOS X/ Linux thus far

 ## Running
 Running the program